 Best Bait to Use for Catching Mice in a Nutshell:

 One of the most successful baits for catching mice is peanut butter.
 Place it on a candy wrapper to enhance the aroma.
-The next best bait is nest making material like cotton wool.
+The next most successful bait is nest making material like cotton wool.
 Remember, mice breed frequently so are always looking for materials to build new nests.

-Alternative baits: Peanut butter, cream cheeses, smelly cheeses, chocolate fudge, marshmallow, jam, Vanilla extract, cotton wool, paper, wood shavings.
+Peanut butter, cream cheeses, smelly cheeses, chocolate fudge, marshmallow, jam, gumdrops, Vanilla extract, beef jerky, cooked streaky bacon, seeds, sausage, pet food (wet not dry food).

 Mice sniff their food before they eat it.
 That’s not because they are peanut butter connoisseurs.
 It’s because they won’t eat food that might be attracting a larger predator, such as you.